 - the brainstem, which regulates your heart rate, breathing, sleeping, and eating.

 Protection From EMF-Induced Hormone Imbalance

 The first thing that you can do to avoid EMF-induced hormone imbalance is to minimize your tech use and maximize your distance from EMF sources.
 The power of EMF weakens with distance, so the further you are from EMF sources, the better.

 However, it’s understandable that you can’t distance yourself entirely from tech, especially in this day and age.
 This doesn’t mean that you can’t reduce your EMF exposure.
 You may need some help, but it is possible.

-Here are a few ways that you can reduce your EMF exposure.
+Here are a few ways that you can reduce and mitigate your EMF exposure.